 Time: 8:00 – 9:00 a.m.

 This conference meets once monthly.
 Renal biopsies submitted from cases at Loma Linda University Medical Center, Loma Linda VA Medical Center or from outlying referring hospitals will be presented.
-The case presentation will be made by the fellow regarding each case followed by a presentation of the light, immunofluorescence, and electron microscopy findings presented by the faculty renal pathologist.
-The pathologist will make a presentation relative to each case.
-Fellows, nephrology attending faculty, members of the nephrology teams from both hospitals including residents, and students, and pathology residents will participate in a discussion regarding each case including clinical issues of treatment pertinent to the case.
-Pediatric nephrologists are often in attendance and pediatric cases are also reviewed.
+Cases will be reviewed by the faculty renal pathologist either in a conference room stetting using video projection of high-resolution scanned microscope slides or around a multi-headed microscope.
+The emphasis is on recognizing the light, immunofluorescence, and electron microscopy findings and correlating with pathophysiologic aspects of renal disease.
+Fellows, nephrology attending faculty, members of the nephrology teams from both hospitals including residents, and students, and pathology residents will participate in a discussion regarding each case, including clinical issues of treatment pertinent to the case.
+Pediatric nephrologists are periodically in attendance and pediatric cases are also reviewed.
 Biopsies of both native and transplant kidneys are presented.

 When: Every Thursday (weekly)